 Switch up the treatment

 Ketamine, a dissociative anesthetic, has a novel mechanism of action, affecting the glutamate system in the brain.
-It is a relatively new treatment and availability can be limited, but there is some good research supporting its effectiveness.
+It works rapidly, but it wears off after a week or so.
+It’s a relatively new treatment and availability can be limited, but there’s some good research supporting its effectiveness.

 There are a number of other drugs that have been studied that are potential options although there isn’t a large body of research evidence to support them.
 D-cycloserine is an antibiotic that at high doses acts on the same NDMA receptors that ketamine works on.
-Minocycline is another antibiotic that has shows some benefit, as it calms inflammatory microglia in the brain.
+Minocycline is another antibiotic that has shown some benefit, as it calms inflammatory microglia in the brain.

-Infliximab, normally used for autoimmune diseases, has shown some antidepressant effect in depressed people with elevated levels of inflammation.
+Infliximab (Remicade), normally used for autoimmune diseases, has shown some antidepressant effect in depressed people with elevated levels of inflammation.
 As a biological agent, it is quite expensive.

 Studies have primarily involved 3 doses via IV infusion, with a rapid but not sustained effect.
-This is something I’ve considered trying in the form of an intramuscular injection, as the oral version of scopolamine that’s available in Canada can’t cross the blood-brain barrier to enter the brain.
+This is something I’ve considered trying in the form of an intramuscular injection, as the oral version of scopolamine that’s available in Canada doesn’t cross the blood-brain barrier to enter the brain.

 Kappa opioid blockers

-Buprenorphine, which is found in Suboxone, is a kappa antagonist but also has effects on µ receptors, and research is being done to develop drugs that are selective for kappa receptors with no activity at µ receptors.
+Buprenorphine, which is found in Suboxone, is a kappa antagonist, but it also has effects on µ receptors, and research is being done to develop drugs that are selective for kappa receptors with no activity at µ receptors.

 How is your treatment working for you?
 If you have treatment-resistant depression, what other options have you considered?